engin100/980/labs/lab-7.md

 After the lab, every student will be required to peer review the PCBs of three other teams.

 Peer reviews are due by 11:59pm on Tuesday, October 29th, 2024.
-There is a canvas assignment as well as a google form that must be filled out for each review.
+Each person on your team will personally review the PCBs of three other teams.
+You will evaluate each one by filling out a [Google form](https://forms.gle/vei7mknDX61atotm6).
+The PCBs you have been assigned to review are located on a spreadsheet linked at the top of the form.
+Note that you will **fill out the form once for each PCB you review, so you will submit this form three times.**

 ## Peer Review and Final Submission